mpragliola/midicaptain-firmware/docs/CAPTURE.md

 > Clearly, virtual buttons have no possibility of
 > a LED feedback.

 ### Using key events correctly

-**Important:** The device has no knowledge of the actual state of an external switch and can't distinguish between a click, a long click, key up ... it just handles the incoming MIDI from it.
+**Important: The device has no knowledge of the actual state of an external switch** and therefore can't distinguish between a click, a long click, key up ...
+It just handles the incoming MIDI from it.

-In order to integrate functionalities like up, down, long, ... correctly, the external device must be programmed to fire the appropriate CC# values.
+In order to integrate functionalities like up, down, long press, etc. correctly, the external device must be programmed to fire the appropriate CC# values.